lucascviveiros/Douro-Ecological-VR/README.md

-# Douro-Ecological-VR
+# Douro-Ecological-VR (Douro Virtual)

-Douro VR is one of the main exhibitions of the Science Center Museum in Bragança-Portugal.
+Douro Virtual is one of the main exhibitions of the Science Center Museum in Bragança-Portugal.
 We create a unique Virtual Reality application that uses hand interaction, eye-direction (i.e, head-mounted-direction) to "navigate" in VR while watching the 360 videos, 3D animals animation, and 360 contents

 - Oculus Quest / Integration SDK;
 - Hands Recognition, Haptics Interaction;